-If you select user Alex and disable the Show in list permission for user Jane, then when user Jane navigates to the /Usr/ directory and retrieves a directory listing, the folder Alex will NOT appear in her directory listing.
-To complicate matters, however, Jane still has access to the folder and if someone tells her to manually navigate to that folder she will still be able to perform actions within the Alex folder (provided she has appropriate permissions).
-In this scenario, by default, when user Jane retrieves a directory listing from within the folder Alex, she will only see a list of files in the folder; she will not see any subfolders in the folder.
-Why?
-Because the subfolders, incoming, outgoing, and shared, have all inherited the disabled Show in list setting!
+If you select user Alex and disable the Show this folder in parent list permission for user Jane, then when user Jane navigates to the Usr directory and retrieves a directory listing, the folder Alex will NOT appear in her directory listing.
+To complicate matters, however, Jane still has access to the folder and if someone tells her to manually navigate to that folder, she will still be able to perform actions within the Alex folder (provided she has appropriate permissions).
+In this scenario, by default, when user Jane retrieves a directory listing from within the folder Alex, she will only see a list of files in the folder; she will not see any subfolders in the folder, because the subfolders, incoming, outgoing, and shared, have all inherited the disabled Show this folder in parent list setting.

-The List permission applies to both files and folders in the current directory.
+The Show files and folders in list permission applies to both files and folders in the selected directory.

-The Show in List permission applies to the visibility of the current folder in its parent directory.
+The Show this folder in parent list permission applies to the visibility of the selected folder in its parent directory.

-Default inheritance rules will cause the subfolders of a Show in list -disabled folder to not display.
+Default inheritance rules will cause the subfolders of a Show this folder in parent list-disabled folder to not display.